-Take a look at this years winners and their winning essays below.
+Take a look at last year's winners and their winning essays below.

 1st prize : Motor vehicle safety and pregnant women by Luke Wallis (RCSI)

 2nd prize : Obstructive sleep apnoea and driving safety - implications for reduction in road traffic accidents by Michael Fitzsimons (UL)